EastSun5566/chatgpt-2-hackmd-userscript/README.md

 # ChatGPT to HackMD UserScript

-> Ship some ChatGPT conversions to HackMD!!!
+> 💬 A userScript to ship some chatGPT conversions to HackMD

 [Install on Greasyfork](https://greasyfork.org/en/scripts/469775-chatgpt-2-hackmd)